 Location: Brabourne Road, BBD Bagh

-This is presently the only Scottish church in Kolkata, also known as The Scotch Kirk or Lat Saheb ka Girja.
+This is the only Scottish church among the churches in Kolkata, also known as The Scotch Kirk or Lat Saheb ka Girja.
 St Andrew’s Church is an Anglo-Indian Presbyterian Church and was established in 1818.
 Located in the Lal Bazar area this church can be distinguished by its spire with a bird on top of it.
 The tower of the church also has a clock designed by M/s Burn, Currie & Co.